restyle logo

 <div>3</div>

-Note, a proxy is used to differentiate between style props and those passed directly to the component.
-Therefore, only style props should be accessed within the function to ensure proper filtering.
+[!IMPORTANT] A proxy is used to differentiate between style props and those passed directly to the component.
+Only style props should be accessed from the first parameter of the style resolver function to ensure proper filtering.

 CSS Function